nedcerneckis/calor/README.md

 # Calor - Final year project
-A web application capable of assisting in psychotherapy built for therapists using AI and Deep Learning
+A web application capable of assisting in psychotherapy built for therapists using AI

 ## Acknowledgements